2021 LIN LECTURE: Black Youth Respond with Resilience to the Challenges of COVID-19, Racism, and Virtual Learning

-Although anti-Black racism and other systemic barriers are nothing new—“Black families have faced insurmountable stressors since 1619”—Butler-Barnes said that, rather than approach this topic with an emphasis on deficits (what she calls “gap-gazing”), she has chosen to apply a strength-based lens to identify two important factors associated with the resiliency shown by Black youth during this public health crisis:
+Dr. Butler-Barnes began by noting that although anti-Black racism and other systemic barriers are nothing new—“Black families have faced insurmountable stressors since 1619″—she has purposely chosen not to approach this topic with an emphasis on deficits (what she calls “gap-gazing”).
+Instead she applies a strength-based lens to identify two important factors associated with the resiliency shown by Black youth during this public health crisis:

 - The strength of the young person’s connections with adults who are mentor figures (helpful even when restricted to virtual conversations).